ottokafka2/leave/docs/diaries/2024/january/talk.md

   - thoughts
 --->
 # 2024-01-24
-Starting from today, trying to keep on make diaries but in English not matter how shitty my English is.
+Starting from today, trying to keep on make diaries but in English no matter how shitty my English is.

 I realise that no matter how old I am, even if I understand the wisdom of